BestTimesToVisit.com Logo

 food

-Immerse yourself in Cambodian cuisine with a hands-on cooking class.
-Learn to prepare traditional dishes like Amok Trey (fish curry) or Lok Lak (stir-fried beef) using fresh, local ingredients.
-This is a fantastic way to connect with the culture and savor authentic flavors.
+Immerse yourself in Khmer cuisine with a hands-on cooking class.
+Learn to prepare traditional dishes like Amok Trey (fish curry) or Lok Lak (stir-fried beef).
+Many classes are offered in local homes, providing a cultural exchange beyond the kitchen.

-Experience Phnom Penh's vibrant nightlife scene on Street 278, known for its lively bars and restaurants.
-From rooftop bars offering panoramic city views to cozy pubs with live music, there's something for every taste.
-Go with friends and enjoy the buzzing atmosphere.
+Experience Phnom Penh's vibrant nightlife scene along Street 240, known for its lively bars and restaurants.
+From rooftop bars with city views to cozy pubs with live music, there's something for every taste.
+Be aware of your surroundings and stay safe.

 attraction